Alex-TH/Training/Javascript-Week2/Day_4/4.-Basics_Functional_Javascript-IIFE/README.md

 pH acidic : true
 ```

-As you can see, we used the IIFE's return value to make sulphuricAcidsulphuricAcid's utility functions publicly accessible while simultaneously ensuring that its pHpH and corrosivecorrosive values remained inaccessible.
+As you can see, we used the IIFE's return value to make sulphuricAcid's utility functions publicly accessible while simultaneously ensuring that its pH and corrosive values remained inaccessible.

 ##Task

-You are given an object, captcha_checkcaptcha_check.
-Your task is to change captcha_checkcaptcha_check into an IIFE so that the botbot variable is unable to access the actual_captchaactual_captcha.
+You are given an object, captcha_check.
+Your task is to change captcha_check into an IIFE so that the botbot variable is unable to access the actual_captcha.